dylantorrance/mtgjson-website/docs/data-models/booster/booster-sheet/index.md

 > ### fixed <DocBadge type="warning" text="optional" />
 >
-> If cards are garunteed to be in this sheet.
+> If cards are guaranteed to be in this sheet.
 Used for "Jump Start"-style products.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v5.2.2`